-TEST: Salmonella Culture Enteric Culture, Routine (Salmonella, Shigella, Campylobacter, and Shiga toxins- producing E. coli) Synonym: Stool culture for enteric pathogens; enteric pathogens; stool culture and sensitivity; feces culture: Refer to instructions for Enteric Culture, Routine (Salmonella, Shigella, Campylobacter, and Shiga toxins-producing E. coli).
+TEST: Salmonella Culture Enteric Culture, Routine (Salmonella, Shigella, Campylobacter, and Shiga toxins- producing E. coli ) Synonym: Stool culture for enteric pathogens; enteric pathogens; stool culture and sensitivity; feces culture: Refer to instructions for Enteric Culture, Routine (Salmonella, Shigella, Campylobacter, and Shiga toxins-producing E. coli ).
 Laboratory/Phone: Microbiology-Enterics 443-681-4570

 TEST: Salmonella typing Synonym: Salmonella isolate for typing (referral isolate) Laboratory/Phone: Microbiology-Enterics 443-681-4570 Turnaround Time: For epidemiological purposes only.
 CDC TAT: 8 weeks.
 For additional questions, contact the laboratory 443-681-4570 Specimen Required: Pure culture on agar slant in screw cap tube.
 Specimen Identification: Specimen should be labeled with patient's last and first name, patient's address, DOB, specimen type/source, and the date and time of collection.
 The specimen/sample must be properly labeled and match the test requisition or electronic test order.
 Specimen Volume (Optimum): Salmonella isolated from culture Specimen Volume (Minimum): N/A Collect: N/A Form: MDH Form #4676 Infectious Agents: Culture/Detection (Order Forms: 443-681-3777 or form may be downloaded from MDH Laboratory website).
 Indicate specimen type using the "Specimen Code" on form.
 Packaging and Shipping: Specimens must be packaged in a triple packaging system to ensure that under normal conditions of transport they cannot break, be punctured or leak their contents (Refer to pages 9 & 10 for triple packing guidance).
 Refer to current Federal regulations for specific shipping requirements.
-Toronto Conditions Transport Conditions: Specimen Rejection Criteria: At room temperature.
+Transport Conditions: At room temperature.
 Do not freeze or refrigerate.
-The following rejection criteria are designed to prevent the reporting of inaccurate results and to avoid misleading information that might lead to misdiagnosis and inappropriate therapy.
+Specimen Rejection Criteria: The following rejection criteria are designed to prevent the reporting of inaccurate results and to avoid misleading information that might lead to misdiagnosis and inappropriate therapy.
 A request for a new specimen will provide appropriate materials and clinically relevant information to support good patient care.
 Unlabeled or improperly labeled specimen Non-sterile or leaking container Inappropriate specimen transport conditions Illegible, or no submitter information on the request form Mismatched form and specimen Broken specimen/sample container The wrong specimen for test request Inappropriate outfit for requested test Illegible or no patient information on the specimen Expired transport media Specimen frozen Availability: Monday through Friday Results and Interpretation: Salmonella somatic and flagellar antigens identified.
-Reference Range: N/A Additional Information: SUBCULTURE TO AGAR SLANT BEFORE TRANSPORTING.
-DO NOT SEND CULTURE PLATES.
+Reference Range: N/A CURCULTURE TO A CAR CLANT REFORE TRANSPORTING.
+BO MOT SEND CULTURE BLATES

 MAKE SURE CULTURE IS GROWING/VIABLE.

-Purpose of Test: Salmonella serotyping Method: Isolate is subcultured to confirm purity.
-Salmonella serological testing is performed by slide agglutination and tube agglutination tests using somatic (O) and flagella (H) antisera.
-Biochemical identification also.
-Interfering Substances/ Limitations: Submission of isolate on inhibitory media.
-Continued Next Page>
+Submission of isolate on inhibitory media.